 If your work-related injury or illness is severe enough that it prevents you from engaging in any form of gainful employment or sustained employment, you may qualify for permanent and total disability under Ohio workers’ compensation.
-There is no qualifying conditions “list” because different people are affected by the same injuries and illnesses in very different ways.
+There are no qualifying conditions “list” because different people are affected by the same injuries and illnesses in very different ways.
 Rather, it disability is based on whether your work-related conditions prevent you from returning to any form of employment.
 There are many factors considered in a permanent and total disability case including the restrictions which are in place due to the injury or illness and the functional limitations resulting from the injury.
-Additionally, an injured workers past work, and rehabilitation attempts all come into play when assessing disability.
+Additionally, an injured worker’s past work, and rehabilitation attempts all come into play when assessing disability.
 It is critical that you ‘check all of the boxes’ to build the strongest case possible in order to be awarded benefits.
 Given the complexity of the process, having an attorney from Schaffer & Associates could make the difference to insure you check all of the boxes and build the most compelling case.

 Can You Work if You Have a Permanent and Total Disability?

 If you are awarded permanent total disability, you may not engage in any employment whatsoever unless you were awarded the compensation under a statutory rule that applies to very few injured workers.
-Specifically, if you suffered the loss of two specific body parts (both hands, both arms, both feet, both legs, both eyes) then you qualify for disability by statutory rule and in only that case are you allowed to work and earn money.
-These cases, however, are very rare and most cases do not fall int this category.
+Specifically, if you suffered the loss of two specific body parts (both hands, both arms, both feet, both legs, both eyes) then you qualify for disability by statutory rule, and in only that case are you allowed to work and earn money.
+These cases, however, are very rare and most cases do not fall into this category.